crystal-lang/crystal-book/syntax_and_semantics/annotations/user_defined_annotations.md

 ### Indexed

-Values added without a key name can be read at compile time via the [`[]`](<https://crystal-lang.org/api/Crystal/Macros/Annotation.html#%5B%5D%28index%3ANumberLiteral%29%3AASTNode-instance-method>) method, however only one index can be read at a time.
+Values added without a key can be accessed at compile time via the [`[]`](<https://crystal-lang.org/api/Crystal/Macros/Annotation.html#%5B%5D%28index%3ANumberLiteral%29%3AASTNode-instance-method>) method; however, only one index can be accessed at a time.

 ```crystal
 annotation MyAnnotation; end